groloch/chess_gui/README.md

 ## Overview

-This is an open source chess gui.

-Developped in C++ using the open source Qt framework.
+This is an open source chess gui developped in C++ using the open source Qt framework.

 This gui is a Work in Progress and is not useable right now.